10 (Little) Things You Might Not Know About Henri Salvador

 A few days later, François saw the beautiful brunette and gave her the message.
-When Jacqueline Garabédian entered the singer’s dressing room for the first time she was very nervous and said “I admire you a lot”, to which he replied “I understand, I’ve been waiting for you for 32 years”.
-Two years later the porter François was the witness at their wedding.
+When Jacqueline Garabédian entered the singer’s dressing room for the first time she was very nervous and said “I admire you very much”, to which he replied “I understand, I’ve been waiting for you for 32 years”.
+Two years later the porter François was a witness at their wedding.

 Henri and Jacqueline lived together for 27 years, during this time the shy young woman slowly transformed into a real businesswoman.
-She became her husband’s impresario, created the Salvador Label with him and participated in the production of some its greatest hits.
-Jacqueline accompanied Henri everywhere.
+She became her husband’s impresario, co-created the Salvador record label and participated in the production of some its greatest hits.
+Jacqueline followed Henri everywhere.
 Her death in 1976 left a terrible void in the singer’s life.

 A Passion for Pétanque

-Henri Salvador was a passionate man; he was a lover of music, jazz, women and….
-Pétanque.
+Henri Salvador was a passionate man; he was a lover of music, jazz, women and…. pétanque.
 When he was not on stage he liked to play boules, in Paris, Cannes and Avignon.
-As he explained in October 1985 to the magazine Paroles et musique, “I prefer playing bowls (pétanque) than working.
-But what people do not know is that while I play bowls, I compose”.
+As he explained in October 1985 to the magazine Paroles et Musique, “I prefer playing pétanque than working.
+But what people do not know is that while I play pétanque, I compose”.

 When he was in Paris he could be found every Sunday on the Esplanade des Invalides, with other passionate pétanque players.
 Here he had the idea for coloured balls, that would be more easily identifiable by players.

-Pétanque was both a sport and an art to him!
-He was crowned champion several times.
+For Salvador, Pétanque was both a sport and an art!
+He was even crowned champion several times.

 A Duet Behind Every Song

-The name Henri Salvador is so well known that we sometimes forget the great artists who composed and wrote for him.
-First there was the duo of composer Bernard Michel and lyricist Maurice Pon, who wrote his first great songs.
+The name Henri Salvador is so well-known in France that many often forget the great artists behind many of his greatest songs.
+First there was the duo of composer Bernard Michel and lyricist Maurice Pon, who authored his first great songs.

-Then there was Boris Vian, who was a major part of the scene, always in the Parisian clubs and the cafés of Saint-Germain-des-Près with the jazz artists of the Hot Club de France.
+Then there was Boris Vian, a major part of music scene, always to be found in the Parisian clubs and the cafés of Saint-Germain-des-Près with the jazz artists of the Hot Club de France.
 He and Salvador were great collaborators and inseperable friends from the late 50s until Vian’s death.

-Each of Salvador’s successes were born in part due to this sort of alchemy – with his wife Jacqueline, his friends, or with young artists such as Keren Ann and Benjamin Biolay who composed Jardin d’Hiver for him in 2000, contributing to one of the albums Salvador is proudest of and helping to signal his comeback.
+Each of Salvador’s successes were born in part due to this sort of alchemy – with his wife Jacqueline, his friends, or with young artists such as Keren Ann and Benjamin Biolay who composed Jardin d’Hiver for him in 2000 for the album Chambre avec vue, one of Salvador's favourite albums signalling his comeback.

 Well-known But Not Worldly

-It is not surprising that in his almost fifty year long career Henri Salvador has befriended some of the greatest names of the twentieth century – composer and writer Boris Vian, Producer Eddie Barclay, singer and guitarist Georges Brassens, American trumpet player Quincy Jones and many others.
+It is not surprising that in his almost fifty year long career Henri Salvador befriended many of the greatest names of the 20th century – composer and writer Boris Vian, producer Eddie Barclay, singer and guitarist Georges Brassens, American trumpet player Quincy Jones, and many others.

-But the singer is not entirely typical; in Cannes he preferred pétanque to the red carpet.
-In Paris, though he liked doing his television show he preferred dining intimately with friends to social evenings.
+However, the singer was not entirely typical; in Cannes he preferred playing pétanque to walking the red carpet.
+In Paris, though he enjoyed hosting his television show he preferred dining intimately with friends to more formal social evenings.

 Though he was a great star he developed a dislike for the world of show business.
-When his career went through a rough patch in the 80s he uncharacteristically harshly denounced the world of music.
+When his career went through a rough patch in the 1980s he uncharacteristically and harshly denounced the world industry.